-The success of collaborative project delivery methods, especially progressive design-build, is due in large part to the immediate engagement of an owner’s operation and maintenance (O&M) teams— specifically during design development and preconstruction.
+The success of collaborative-delivery methods, especially progressive design-build, is due in large part to the immediate engagement of an owner’s operation and maintenance (O&M) teams— specifically during design development and preconstruction.
 While this approach may appear difficult to execute, it’s actually quite simple when completed systematically.

 The first step applied by CDM Smith is to create a project-specific collaborative O&M work group during the design submittal/workshops.
 During these important sessions, the concerns and needs of the O&M team responsible for running the facility for the long term are captured and thoroughly documented.